Campus Housing Policies

 Upper Class Residents:

-Guests may visit Sunday-Saturday, 12 noon to 12midnight
+Beginning First Day of Classes Guests may visit Sunday-Saturday, 12 noon to 12 midnight

 First Year students:

-After Oct 1st Guests may visit Sunday-Saturday, 12noon to 12midnight
+After Oct 1st *when granted Guests may visit Sunday-Saturday, 12 noon to 12 midnight

 There are 24-hour courtesy hour always in effect.
-Quiet hours are enforces from 10:00pm – 10:00am daily.
+Quiet hours are enforced from 10:00pm – 10:00am daily.
 During finals week, quiet hours are maintained 24 hours per day.

 Students who continuously fail to maintain appropriate quiet hours or disrupt community living will be documented for disciplinary action.